 Once that load has finished, get it dry.
 Don’t worry if you don’t iron it.
 Don’t worry if you don’t put it away.
-But with clean clothes for you and your family you’re avoiding the stress of having to go out in public with dirty and / or stained clothing that seems to proclaim to everyone and then some that you’re not coping with life.
-It’s another example of fake it until you make it.
+But with clean clothes for you and your family, you’re avoiding the stress of having to go out in public with dirty and / or stained clothing that proclaims to everyone and then some that you’re not coping with life.
+Remember – fake it til you make it.

 4. Check your food supplies.

 You’re looking for meals that take only 15-20 minutes to cook, or emergency meals that require little more than heating up.
 If you’ve been doing meal planning, then you’ll already have these sorted, you may just have to juggle things around a little.
 If you don’t have anything on hand, get to the supermarket (aren’t you glad you made yourself presentable now?) and purchase the healthiest, fastest to cook food that you can.
 For example, you can buy several cooked chickens and prepared salads that will take the pressure off you for several days without you having to resort to unhealthy and expensive takeaways.